promlptco/Opentopics-Bio-Inspired/REPORT.md

 ## Abstract

 Maternal care is among the most energetically costly prosocial behaviours observed in vertebrates, yet explaining its evolutionary origin under Hamilton's rule (rB > C) remains non-trivial when the coefficient of relatedness r is diluted by spatial mixing and per-event benefits B are marginal.
 We present a grid-world agent-based simulation in which mother agents evolve genome weights governing care, foraging, and self-maintenance without hard-coded care targets.
 Under standard ecological parameters, care erodes under selection (Pearson's r = −0.178 across 10 seeds).
 Introducing kin-conditional phenotypic plasticity induces a Baldwin Effect learning-rate sweep (8/10 seeds) but fails to produce robust genetic assimilation at the population level (p = 0.815).
 Critically, combining existential infant dependency (infant_starvation_multiplier = 1.15) with natal philopatry (birth_scatter_radius = 2) reverses the selection gradient to strongly positive (Pearson's r = +0.079, p = 0.0002, Cohen's d = 1.87, 9/10 seeds).
-We conclude that existential offspring dependency and spatial kin bias via natal philopatry are jointly necessary — neither condition alone is sufficient — to satisfy Hamilton's rule and drive care emergence from a depleted evolutionary baseline.
+We conclude that existential offspring dependency and spatial kin bias via natal philopatry are jointly necessary for robust gradient reversal — existential B alone yields a weakened positive gradient (+0.050) while the full sign change (+0.079) requires both conditions — and together they satisfy Hamilton's rule and drive care emergence from a depleted evolutionary baseline.

 ---